grzegorz-wcislo/grzegorz-wcislo/README.md

 I study computer science at AGH UST in Krakow.

-I'm also a software engineer at [Upside](https://upsidelab.io) where I solve various web and extended reality related projects.
+I'm also a software engineer at [Upside](https://upsidelab.io) where I create various web and extended reality related solutions.

 ## :memo: My articles